Donald Trump on Health Care

 On September 22, 2017, the Trump administration announced it would close the health insurance exchanges for 12 hours on the first day of open enrollment, November 1, 2017.
 It would shut down the exchanges from midnight to noon for “maintenance outages” every Sunday of open enrollment except for December 10, 2017.

 The president directed the Internal Revenue Service to allow people to slide by if they don't get insurance.
-On October 20, the IRS stated that it will uphold tax laws, despite the president’s order.

 How Trump's Actions Affect You